 Credit Analyst Job Description Overview

-This is a typical example of a credit analyst job description based on real postings from lenders such as HSBC, JPMorgan Chase, and Wells Fargo.
-To prepare yourself for this job, launch CFI’s Credit Analyst Courses online!
+Below is a typical example of a credit analyst job description based on real postings from lenders such as HSBC, JPMorgan Chase, and Wells Fargo.
+To prepare yourself for the credit analyst job, launch CFI’s Credit Analyst Courses online!

 - Conduct thorough analysis of financial statements and assessment of credit requests, including new requests, changed requests, refinancing and annual due diligence